omer-ayhan/firebase-tools-cli/README.md

   help [command]                   display help for command
 ```

-And for specific commands like `firestore-cli export --help`:
+And for specific commands like `firebase-cli export --help`:

 ```
-Usage: firestore-cli export [options]
+Usage: firebase-cli export [options]

 Export all collections from Firestore